 Secondary Student Houses

-In contrast to the above-mentioned Houses of International Primary, student Houses for the International Secondary, Mittelstufe and the Senior Years (IBDP & CP), meanwhile, are named after Philippine islands and animals:
+In contrast to the above-mentioned Houses of English Primary, student Houses for the English Secondary, Mittelstufe and the Senior Years (IBDP & CP), meanwhile, are named after Philippine islands and animals:

 The difference in their names, however, do not distinguish the sets of Houses from one another in terms of function and level of activity.